Mattress Size Comparison: Sizes Guide & Dimensions Chart

 Wyoming King

-Wyoming king is the smallest in size of the oversized mattresses.
-It is 84 inches by 84 inches.
 It is 12 inches wider than the Cal king mattress but just as long.
 Since it is 12 inches wider, there is definitely no need to worry about feeling cramped for space.

 Texas King

 Named after the U.S. second largest state, Texas, the Texas King mattress is the second largest size for a mattress on the market, as the name implies.
+It is a perfect option for taller sleepers who possess a spacious master bedroom.

 Size vs Size

-Twin vs. Twin XL
+Twin vs Twin XL

 Mattress SizeTwinTwin XL